 THE RESURRECTION CHAPEL

-Completed in 1925, the Resurrection Chapel is Romanesque in style and features rounded arches and massive proportions.
-It remained bare for decades until in 1951, Art Deco artist Hildreth Meière completed the mosaic behind the altar.
+Completed in 1925, the Resurrection Chapel is Romanesque in style.
+It features rounded arches and massive proportions.
+For decades it remained bare until in 1951, Art Deco artist Hildreth Meière completed the mosaic behind the altar.
 The impressive piece features Christ in a triumphant pose just moments after his resurrection.

 The North and West walls also feature mosaics, each framed by six semicircular arches.
 The colorful artworks depict Christ’s emergence from the tomb and his appearances to the disciples.

 The Resurrection Chapel

 To the right of the Resurrection Chapel, the small, stone Cathedral Center for Prayer and Pilgrimage features a simple altar and votive candle stand.

 Upon exiting the prayer center, turn right and then left again to see the best known member of the Crypt, the Bethlehem Chapel.

 THE BETHLEHEM CHAPEL – NATIONAL CATHEDRAL’S FIRST